 - Less than 1.5 centimeters of tumor is left after surgery

-- Patient is between three and 21 years old
+- Patient is at least three years old or older

-- More than 1.5 centimeters of tumor is left after surgery or cancer has spread to another part of the body
+- More than 1.5 centimeters of tumor is left after surgery or cancer has spread to another part of the nervous system or the body

-- Patient is between between 3 and 21 years old
+- Patient is younger than three years old